Historical Materials and Archives Resources

 - Society raises membership cost to $38.00 per membership.

-- Golen monkeys sent to San Diego Zoo as "Conservation Goodwill Ambassadors" from People's Republic of China.
-First to be exhibited in the Western World.
+- Golden monkeys sent to San Diego Zoo as "Conservation Goodwill Ambassadors" from People's Republic of China.
+First to be exhibited in the Western Hemisphere.

 - White tiger "Tapi" on loan from the Cincinnati Zoo.
 5/1984